 Your first priority: saving lives

 People often forget that a fire extinguisher can only be used when a fire has just started.
-If the fire has reached the curtains or other parts of the room, don’t try to be a hero – call 911 right away.
+If the fire spreads or if there is significant smoke, evacuate your home quickly and call 911 immediately.

 Home fire prevention is a common concern for all households, but it is easy in the hustle and bustle of everyday life to forget the basics.
 Read our article 6 tips to prevent house fire risks to brush up on your fire safety skills!